Get

 How to Care for an Abandoned Kitten at Home

-Get the kitten to your veterinarian for a check up to determine their health status and age as soon as possible.
+Get the kitten to a veterinarian for a check up to determine their health status and age as soon as possible.
 You can also contact your local animal shelter for advice and support.
 Providing the right environment for the kitten depends on determining how old they are.
 Young kittens require far more attention and care than those who can eat and go to the bathroom on their own.
 As a general rule, kittens with closed eyes and ears are younger than 2 weeks old.

 Keep reading to learn how to care for your new charge, including what to feed a stray kitten.